digitalbias/digitalbias.github.io/_pages/author.md

 **Single sentence description**: A gospel-centered book on practical ways we can increase our faith in Jesus Christ.

-Outlined.
-Started working on it as soon as the first draft of Rift Walker was complete.
+Started writing as soon as the first draft of Rift Walker was complete.
 This is the current active writing project.

-<progress value="7567" max="30000"></progress>
+<progress value="9683" max="30000"></progress>

 <script async id='_ck_69719' src='https://forms.convertkit.com/69719?v=5'></script>